 Heritage / History

-In 1917, some of this land was transferred back to a neighboring municipality and Rhineland took on its present configuration.
+In 1917, some of this land was transferred back to a neighbouring municipality, and Rhineland took on its present configuration.
 From its beginnings, the community was built on courage and determination, and these same characteristics make Rhineland what it is today.

 History Links: